 What is Hub Site in SharePoint Online?

-Hub sites in SharePoint Online is a new way to organize related sites together into centralized portals based on organizational attributes such as project, concepts, team, department, division, region, etc. A hub site can have both modern team sites and communication sites associated with it.
-Hub sites provide common navigational structure, look and feel, Logo, and search across associated sites.
+Hub sites in SharePoint Online are a new way to organize related sites together into centralized portals based on organizational attributes such as projects, concepts, teams, departments, divisions, regions, etc. A hub site can have both modern team sites and communication sites associated with it.
+Hub sites provide a common navigation structure, look and feel, logo, and search across associated sites.
 This article will guide you through the process of creating a Hub Site in SharePoint Online, including the steps for setting up a hub, and connecting existing sites to the hub.

 Features of Hub Sites in SharePoint Online